Visit Investors & Advisors Site | Support |

 Meanwhile, 81% of U.S. businesses now employ the technology, up a third in just five years.6 This includes using AI-powered programs such as Grammarly, a tool designed to help ensure content readability.
 But such programs pale compared to the potential of ChatGPT, which can produce several types of original content instead of merely editing existing text.

-A 30-fold increase in AI patent filings between 2015 and 2021 indicates businesses will encounter additional ways to employ AI in coming years.7 Of course, how they use and achieve AI’s productivity potential will vary from industry to industry and company to company.
+From 2021 to 2022, the number of granted AI patents globally increased by 62.7%.7 Of course, how businesses use and achieve AI’s productivity potential will vary from industry to industry and company to company.

 Automating all or a portion of our daily routines will account for some gains.
 Consultant McKinsey & Co. estimates AI could automate a quarter of all work activities by 2030.
 In coming decades, 60% of the 800 occupations tracked by the U.S. Bureau of Labor Statistics could have at least a third of their activities automated.8

-For example, Microsoft’s new CoPilot AI “promises to unlock productivity” by summarizing long email threads or drafting suggested email responses.
+For example, Microsoft's Copilot AI “promises to unlock productivity” by summarizing long email threads or drafting suggested email responses.
 It may also automate scheduling meetings and notetaking while enhancing other Office suite programs to make work more efficient.
 Similarly, Google plans AI enhancements to its Cloud and Workspace apps.

 AI Could Displace Jobs, but New Roles Will Emerge